beetbox/beets/docs/guides/main.rst

 Keep Playing
 ------------

-:doc:`Usage` page has more detailed description of all of beets' functionality.
+The :doc:`/reference/cli` page has more detailed description of all of beets' functionality.
 (Like deleting music!
 That's important.)
 Start exploring!

 Also, check out :ref:`included-plugins` as well as :ref:`other-plugins`.
 The real power of beets is in its extensibility---with plugins, beets can do almost